mantidproject/mantid/docs/source/interfaces/general/Fit Script Generator.rst

 1. Open the Fit Script Generator interface.

-2. Click ``Add Domains`` and select each of the loaded workspaces in turn.
+2. Click ``Add Domains`` and select each of the loaded Asymmetry workspaces in turn.

 3. Double click the ``EndX`` cells and change each of them to 15.0.